 To learn more about how to submit your work to Adroit, visit our website at adroitarts.weebly.com.

 Deadline for Spring 2018 is FEBRUARY 1

-Founded in 2016, Bainbridge State College’s Creative Arts Journal, Adroit, captures the essence and culture of everyday Southwest Georgia by celebrating the originality in the region.
+Founded in 2016, ABAC-Bainbridge’s Creative Arts Journal, Adroit, captures the essence and culture of everyday Southwest Georgia by celebrating the originality in the region.

 Adroit features the talents of young and old, students and community members, providing a space where they can discover new aspects of their creativity.
 There are no limits to creative expression, and Adroit strives to capture the time, spirit, and atmosphere of its community through original multimedia artwork, fiction/non-fiction prose, and poetry.

 The Creative Arts Journal was founded by Dr. Emily Dowd-Arrow, BSC Associate Professor of English and Lead Advisor to Adroit, who wanted to give students an opportunity to showcase their talents.